 - Packed lunch containers e.g. vacuum flask, sandwich box, water bottle.

 - Warm clothing, waterproofs and stout footwear for the forays.

-- a laptop or other electronic device for accessing online keys
+- A laptop or other electronic device for accessing online keys (if you have one)

 Recommended field guides and reading

 Please bring your own field guides with you if you have them.